 (i) “Substitution Date” has the meaning specified in Paragraph 4(d)(ii).

 (ii) Consent.
-If specified here as applicable, then the Pledgor must obtain the Secured Party’s consent for any substitution pursuant to Paragraph 4(d): Inapplicable.
+If specified here as applicable, then the Pledgor must obtain the Secured Party’s consent prior to any substitution pursuant to Paragraph 4(d) and shall give to the secured party not less than two (2) Local Business Days notice thereof specifying the items of Posted Credit Support intended for substitution.

 (f) Dispute Resolution.